Exeton/SpigotTutorial/Resources/CreatingAPlugin.md

 [What are classes?](https://docs.oracle.com/javase/tutorial/java/concepts/class.html)

-Classes should be named with each word of the name being capatialized.
+Classes should be named with each word of the name being capitalized.
 For example "My sample class name" would be "MySampleClassName".
 You can create a class by right clicking your package and then New > Java Class.

 <details><summary>Creating your Main class</summary>